-The evaporator is any container with vertical sides, with a surface area of at least 0.05 m^2 , and a depth of at least 0.1 m.
-To adjust the water usage with higher precision (see Section 1.4) it is recommended that you use an evaporator with a large surface area.
+The evaporator is any container with vertical sides, with a surface area of at least 0.05 m, and a depth of at least 0.1 m.

 Evaporator

 Step 4.
 Install the other float switch on the evaporator.

 Drill a half inch (13 mm) hole in the side of the evaporator so that the centre of the hole is 3.5 cm lower than the overflow level for the evaporator.
 Install the other float switch so that the float shaft points up.